 How to Get Your Body Moving When You’re Mentally Exhausted

-Or maybe you just find you are tired all the time.
-At 5 pm, your brain switches to off-mode.
-You hit a brick wall and are mentally drained.
+Or maybe you just find you’re tired all the time.
+At 5 pm, your brain switches off.
 You’ve tapped out for the day.
 There is no way you can pull yourself up off that couch to get moving.

 1. Put on Your Workout Clothes